Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 These low-lying mountains make for a perfect day trip destination.

-If you want to venture outside the Dublin city limits during your Ireland itinerary, the Wicklow Mountains offer the perfect place to escape for a day trip!
+If you want to venture outside the Dublin city limits, the Wicklow Mountains offer the perfect day trip destination!
 The rolling hills here abound with hiking trails and scenic vistas.
 One of the highlights is Glendalough, an old monastery site on the shores of a tranquil lake.

-Film buffs will appreciate the irony that scenes from Braveheart were shot in the Wicklow Mountains and a local studio near Dublin.
-Ireland’s favorable tax laws made it easier on the budget to film here.
+Film buffs will appreciate the irony that scenes from Braveheart were shot in the Wicklow Mountains (and a local studio near Dublin).
+Ireland’s favorable tax laws made it cheaper to film here.

 Dublin Bay